 Mass muscle gaining is a continuous process.
 It takes consistency and motivation to perform a regular and strenuous regime while consuming a surplus diet.
 Remember to set realistic and achievable goals before you work on your body.

-We have gathered all that you need to develop your muscles in this article.
+This article has gathered all you need to develop your muscles.
 It would be best if you take action while remaining consistent at all times.